 The NSC is conceived for students identified by the administration and staff as needing regular and consistent intervention to help them to meet the behavioural demands of the educational setting.
 The NSC is not meant to be a drop-in centre, a disciplinary room, nor is it meant to be a "dumping ground".
 Students who are formally identified with a "code" for behavioural problems or for mental health issues are considered for the service.
-Other students, without formal codes, are also identified because the typical behaviour management, individual interventions and disciplinary practices of the school have failed to resolve their problems.
+Other students are identified throughout the year because the typical behaviour management and disciplinary practices of the school have failed to resolve their problems.